Jsims398/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

+I was able to follow the instrucitons for Simon-React-part-1 however I was not sure how to push it to my github so that you can look at the files.
+I have deployed it to my website however.

 - [X] **Bundled using Vite** - I did complete this part of the deliverable.
 Using the same concepts that we used in class for Simon
 - [X] **Components** - I did complete this part of the deliverable.
 I Copied and moved the main part of my html files into my jsx files making sure to change className.
 - [X] **Router** - Routing between login and voting components.
 Using the same idea for Simon I adjusted my code to make routing work without the HTML pages.